Krisztián Németh: Liverpool

 On 30 July Nemeth was a second-half substitute in Liverpool's pre-season friendly against Villarreal where he almost gave Liverpool the lead but the shot went just over the crossbar.
 On 2 August Nemeth was introduced as a second-half substitute in another pre-season friendly against Rangers.
 His shot was saved on 58 minutes but tapped in by Yossi Benayoun.
 Then on 70 minutes he was fouled in the penalty area and Xabi Alonso scored the resulting penalty.

 Németh was handed the number 29 shirt for the 2008–09 season, previously he had no official first team number.

 On 26 January 2009, he signed for Championship club Blackpool in a one-month loan deal.
 A day later, he made his debut for the Seasiders as a 59th-minute substitute at Bloomfield Road, creating their best chance by teeing up David Fox.
 Blackpool lost 3–0, and it was discovered afterwards that he had fractured his cheek bone when he clashed with a QPR defender just 60 seconds into his debut.

 Németh was one of several reserve players brought along for the pre-season friendlies, where he started the games against St Gallen, Rapid Vienna and Thailand.
 He then scored a brace against Singapore in a 5–0 victory.

-Due to injuries, Németh was not able to fulfil his potential at Liverpool, and subsequently moved to Olympiakos on a permanent deal following his loan spell at AEK Athens.
+Due to injuries, Németh was not able to fulfil his potential at Liverpool, and subsequently moved to Olympiacos on a permanent deal following his loan spell at AEK Athens.